MilkSjeik/screeps/doc/README.md

 These are personal notes, taken when going through the Screeps tutorial and [documentation](https://docs.screeps.com/).

 ## Tutorial
+### Steps
+Basic steps done in the tutorial, required "tasks" to play the game:
+- Spawn creep
+- Collect energy
+    1) Return energy to spawn, needed to spawn more creeps
+    2) Deliver energy to room controller
+- Upgrade room controller
+- Build extensions, to store more energy
+- Build bigger creeps
+- Construct tower
 ### Scripts
 https://github.com/screeps/tutorial-scripts
 ### Basic Scripting